 Stop the spam comments!

 Akismet anyone?
-Wordpress is notorious for spam comments.
-It's gotten so terrible bad that most comments - including those really good ones - never make it live because companies have stopped reading and filtering comments because almost all comments (and in very large quantities) are spam.
-No more with Squarespace (okay, you'll have the occasional SEO company writing coincidentally the exact same comment as the previous other SEO company, but nowhere near as much as an average Wordpress site).
-Related: What is SEO, anyway?
+WordPress is notorious for spam comments.
+It's gotten so terrible that most comments — including those really good ones — never make it live because companies have stopped reading and filtering comments.
+Almost all comments on the platform are spam.
+No more with Squarespace (okay, you'll have the occasional SEO company writing coincidentally the exact same comment as the previous other SEO company, but nowhere near as much as an average WordPress site).
+(Related: What Is SEO, Anyway?)

 Viruses in your website?
 Yes, with Wordpress

-Since Wordpress is an open source platform, as a user - you have to decide on which plugins are safe.
-Download the wrong one - and your site can experience catastrophic consequences.
-Squarespace, on the other hand, has a lot of safe customization options that are essentially what you would call a plugin in Wordpress world.
-Within each template, along with almost endless coding opportunities.
-Yes, you'll need some coding skills, but who said Squarespace was easier than Wordpress?
-Not us - and don't believe it if you've heard this.
+Since WordPress is an open-source platform, as a user, you have to decide on which plugins are safe.
+Download the wrong one — and your site can experience catastrophic consequences.
+Squarespace, on the other hand, has a lot of safe customization options that are essentially what you would call a plugin in the WordPress world.
+These are within each template, along with almost endless coding opportunities.
+Yes, you'll need some coding skills, but who said Squarespace was easier than WordPress?
+Not us — and don't believe it if you've heard this.

 Your site doesn't have to look like it's 2004

 The best part?
-Many of the Wordpress sites aren't mobile responsive!
-We have no idea how that is still possible in 2016 - to have a website designed that only looks great on a desktop when 50% of users are visiting your site on mobile.
+Many WordPress sites aren't mobile responsive!
+We have no idea how that is still possible — to have a website designed that only looks great on a desktop when 50% of users are visiting your site on mobile.
 All Squarespace sites are designed to be mobile responsive.

-Squarespace is a contemporary platform - but this doesn't mean that it's only for those with a modern looking brand.
-There are numerous templates for every type of brand - from traditional, artistic, to truly modern.
+Squarespace is a contemporary platform — but this doesn't mean that it's only for those with a modern looking brand.
+There are numerous templates for every type of design/build, dealer, or manufacturer brand — from traditional, artistic, to truly modern.
 Yes, there are some Squarespace users that manage to break the mobile responsiveness (like the do-it-yourselfers), but still, it's really hard to make it look bad on mobile.
-Now, we will be fair: there are plenty of great looking Wordpress sites.
-We're generalizing for comparisons sake.
+Now, we will be fair: There are plenty of great looking WordPress sites.
+We're generalizing for comparison’s sake.

 No more broken pages because you overlooked the Wordpress updates

-Adding blog posts .. or even pages on Squarespace couldn't be an easier
+Adding blog posts... or even pages on Squarespace couldn't be any easier

-A comment we hear often: "I want a Wordpress site since it's easy to update."
+A comment we hear often: "I want a WordPress site since it's easy to update."
 This couldn't be further from the truth.
 There is a reason we don't charge for website updates (for our clients who have a website redesign and monthly plan with us).
 Squarespace is a What-You-See-Is-What-You-Get.
-There is no typing, hitting preview, editing, preview, and repeat 50x.
-You enter info, images, etc. right into the same screen that is live (but of course not really "live" until you enable the changes or page.
+There is no typing, hitting preview, editing, previewing, and repeat 50x.
+You enter info, images, etc. right into the same screen that is live (but of course not really "live" until you enable the changes or page).
 Sure, sometimes it requires a bit of coding.
-Not to mention, we often find the backend Wordpress platform to be much slower than Squarespace's backend.
+Not to mention, we often find the backend WordPress platform to be much slower than Squarespace's backend.
 So, go ahead, blog away (or talk to us about blogging to help improve your SEO).

 Back to customizations.
-Depends on how much you want to spend for your website.
-Even in the basic Squarespace templates, customizations are possible - just like they are on Wordpress.
+This depends on how much you want to spend for your website.
+Even in the basic Squarespace templates, customizations are possible — just like they are on WordPress.
 For more customizations, Squarespace has a developer platform that allows designers to open the hood on all the backend coding for a site.
-Combine this with the opportunity to add custom HTML and custom CSS features and Squarespace becomes just as powerful, but more beautiful than Wordpress.
-So for the few people that might argue the limited design function of Squarespace, we'll happily demonstrate the coding opportunities.
+Combine this with the opportunity to add custom HTML and custom CSS features and Squarespace becomes just as powerful, but more beautiful than WordPress.
+So for the few people who might argue the limited design function of Squarespace, we'll happily demonstrate the coding opportunities.